Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - £1 million will be sufficient to circulate it.

-- Since the goods bought and sold are precisely the same, the same quantity of money will be sufficient for buying and selling them.
+- Since the goods bought and sold are precisely the same, the same amount of money will be enough for buying and selling them.

 - The channel of circulation will remain precisely the same as before.